damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   - *The functional requirement describes the achievement of the minimum set of requirements a system must satisfy.([Specification](https://github.com/OPEN-NEXT/wp2.3_template/tree/main/Documentation/2.%20Specification#specification))*

  ```
-Documentation of the Functional tree should provide information including:
+1. what minimum documentation should the functional tree provide?

-1. Specifying the kinds of technical functions and their sub-functions in the format of a tree   (refer to example 1)
+- A model specifying the kinds of technical functions and their sub-functions in the format of a tree   (refer to example 1)

+2. How to implement the functional tree?

-2. The name of modeling language for representation
+- The name of modeling language for representation
   - UML (Use Case diagram)
   - SysML (Block Definition, Activity, or Internal Block diagram)
   - SADT/IDEF0
   - Functional flow block diagram
-3. The name of software for modeling the tree or graph representation
+- The name of software for modeling the tree or graph representation
   - Papyrus
   - Modelio
   - Capella